osuosl/formsender/docs/source/form_setup.rst

 * **send_to**

-    sets email recipient to send_to's contents.
-This should be a string that matches a key in the email dictionary found in conf.py.
-If send_to is not included, the recipient will default to the ``default`` of the email dict.
-    This should be a hidden field.
+    sets the queue in RT that the ticket will be sent to.
+This should be a string that matches an existing queue at ``support.osuosl.org``.
+If send_to is not included, the queue will default to the ``General`` queue.
+This string is case sensitive, and should be a hidden field.

-    example: ``<input type="hidden" name="send_to" value="another" />``
+    example: ``<input type="hidden" name="send_to" value="QueueName" />``

-    Note that the string, 'another', will map to its corresponding email.
+    Note that the string, 'QueueName', will map to its corresponding RT queue.

 * **mail_from**